MrWolfZ/Conqueror/recipes/cqs/basics/testing-handlers/README.md

 }
 ```

-> Our recommended approach is to mock all side-effectul dependencies inside the `TestBase` to ensure that you never accidentally trigger a real side-effect during testing.
+> Our recommended approach is to mock all side-effectful dependencies inside the `TestBase` to ensure that you never accidentally trigger a real side-effect during testing.
 However, it is possible to delegate the creation of the mocks to the concrete test class by creating a virtual `ConfigureServices` method and creating the service provider lazily.
 This is left as an exercise for the reader.

 With this change we can now write a test to verify that the notification is sent: